What is the average salary in Philadelphia, PA?

 Psychiatric Mental Health Nurse

-These nurses provide care for patients with mental health issues.
+These nurses care for patients with mental health issues.
 They work in hospitals and clinics.
-This role requires strong assessment skills and the ability to work with patients.
-Companies like Penn Medicine and Jefferson Health offer opportunities.
+Jefferson Health is a key employer.
+This role requires empathy and strong communication skills.

 Find Psychiatric Mental Health Nurse jobs in Philadelphia, PA